TheOnlyZac/sly1/README.md

 # Testing

-After building the project with `cmake --build . -j8`, you can run `ctest .` or `make check` in the build directory in order to run tests.
+You can run `cmake --build . --target check && ctest .`  or `make check` in the build directory in order to run tests.